fastapi/fastapi/docs/tutorial/security/first-steps.md

 {!./src/security/tutorial001.py!}
 ```

-It doesn't create that endpoint / path operation, but declares that that URL is the one that the client should use to get the token.
+It doesn't create that endpoint / *path operation*, but declares that that URL is the one that the client should use to get the token.
 That information is used in OpenAPI, and then in the interactive API documentation systems.

 !!! info
     If you are a very strict "Pythonista" you might dislike the style of the parameter name `tokenUrl` instead of `token_url`.